Raiganj railway station: List of available trains

+In 1972 and 1983 Gajole–Gunjoria Via Raiganj Rail project which can decrease the present distance between Kolkata and Siliguri had also sanctioned, but not implemented till now for political issues.

 Future upgrades

 Raiganj is pretty backward in terms of railway communication.
 The station is situated on Barsoi–Radhikapur branch line and only a handful of trains pass.
 But, the railway ministry has sanctioned couple of projects which will convert Raiganj railway station to a Railway Junction.
 The projects when completed will provide direct links to Malda Town railway station and also to Dalkhola railway station and thus will greatly boost the communication.
 The projects are in initial stages and only 30% of work has been completed.

 Amenities

 Raiganj railway station has the following amenities: